What Is Tantra?

 It is practiced through breath, movement, meditation, contemplation, ritual, and direct personal experience.

-Working with a guide can be supportive at certain stages.
-But the work itself is deeply personal, rooted in self-relationship rather than interaction with another person.
+Working with a guide can be supportive at certain stages and eventually with enough practice you won’t need a guide anymore.
+But it’s important to note that the work itself is deeply personal, rooted in self-relationship rather than interaction with another person.

 This is also why I write about Tantra the way I do.
 Not to simplify it, package it, or pretend it can be learned in a weekend.
-But to help clear up the confusion and offer grounded education for people who may never have access to these teachings in their original context.
+But to de-mistify it and offer grounded education for people who may never have access to these teachings in their original context.

 More Ancient Than Yoga

-Before yoga was reduced to postures.
-Before meditation was stripped of its spiritual roots.
-Before spirituality became a business… there was Tantra.
+Before yoga was reduced to postures… before meditation was stripped of its spiritual roots and before spirituality became a business… there was Tantra.

 Traditionally, these teachings were passed verbally from teacher to student, often in private settings.
 Monks and devoted scholars were the ones who preserved them, as they were the ones prepared to meet the responsibility that comes with powerful, esoteric work.